t-lanigan/fyyr-app/README.md

 Instructions
 -----

-1. Understand the Project Structure (explained above) and where important files are located.
+1. Understand the Project Structure (explained above) and where important files are located. (check)
-2. Build and run local development following the Development Setup steps below.
+2. Build and run local development following the Development Setup steps below. (check)
 3. Fill in the missing functionality in this application: this application currently pulls in fake data, and needs to now connect to a real database and talk to a real backend.
 3. Fill out every `TODO` section throughout the codebase.
 We suggest going in order of the following: